fserb/bkc/pages/bouncing/bouncing.md

     vel: {x: speed * Math.cos(vdir), y: speed * Math.sin(vdir)},
 ```

-We also define a `radius` (since our controls are circles) and an internal
+We also define a `radius` (since they are circles) and an internal state to
-state to track whether they have bounced at something this frame.
+track whether they have bounced at something this frame.

 ```op:crystal+10
     radius: 64,